 What the proper ventilation does:

-The proper ventilation rids the oven of grease laden particles often produced by commercial restaurant cooking equipment.
-It also reduces risk of inhaling smoke or said grease laden particles.
+The proper ventilation rids the oven of grease-laden particles often produced by commercial restaurant cooking equipment.
+It also reduces the risk of inhaling smoke or said grease-laden particles.

 5. The Professional’s Tips:

-Think about your restaurant kitchen… the way it’s laid out, the way the staff move through it, and how your commercial range will play a part.
-This may move your range to a different spot in your kitchen than you had originally planned; and may require a different size.
+Think about your restaurant kitchen - the way it’s laid out, the way the staff moves through it, and how your commercial range will play a part.
+This may move your range to a different spot in your kitchen than you had originally planned, and may require a different size.
 Lastly, keep in mind that many of the principles listed for safety coincide with how to choose a proper commercial oven, not just gas ranges and griddles.